 You can check out the article, Fundamentals of Art from The Virtual Instructor to start learning the basics.
 I’d also suggest you explore some subreddits and ask people questions whenever you feel stuck.
 Some good subreddits to start are:

-If you want to learn more in detail about digital vs traditional art, you should check out my article Should You Learn to Draw Traditionally or Digitally?
-This will give you a better idea of where and how to start.
+If you want to learn more in detail about digital vs traditional art, you can check out my article on the differences betwen starting to draw traditionally or digitally This will give you a better idea of where and how to start.

 What You Need to Start Digital Art